Free Things to Do in Paramaribo

 Get outside and explore without spending a dime.

-Peperpot Nature Park Self-Guided Trail Free
+Peperpot Nature Park (Perimeter Trails) Free

 Budget-Friendly Extras